-Our common stock is listed on the Nasdaq Capital Market under the symbol "AEMD."
-On March 17, 2017, the last reported sale price for our common stock on the Nasdaq Capital Market was \$4.17 per share.
+Our common stock is listed on The Nasdaq Capital Market under the symbol "AEMD".
+On March 15, 2017, the last reported sale price per share of our common stock was \$4.75 per share.
+The Warrants being issued in the concurrent private placement are not listed on any securities exchange and we do not expect to list the Warrants.